 However, using props in another way can give a different kind of emotion.
 The more sultry feel of looking through a floor mirror, or shooting through sheer curtains can create a separate emotion.
 It can set your photos apart from other boudoir images.

-t is a tricky set up.
+I have this six-foot floor mirror in the studio that I can easily move around to different locations.
+It can either be in the background for decor, or I can shoot against it as in the nude image below.
+It is a tricky setup.
 You want to capture the body in the mirror, a part of it on the side, all while not seeing yourself in the reflection.
 I posed my client to show the curvature of her spine as well as hiding all parts that will get myself banned for a week on many social media platforms.

 Turing the mirror on its side, you can create a new angle.
 Use a step stool in order to keep yourself out of the frame as well.
 Lying on the floor with her will also reduce your reflection.